digitalocean/app_action/README.md

 # DigitalOcean App Platform Image and DigitalOcean Container Registry publish
 This action can be used to deploy to digitalocean [app platform](https://www.digitalocean.com/products/app-platform/) using github action.
-Read digitalocean AppSpec to get better insight into the internal working for App Platform [App Spec](https://docs.digitalocean.com/products/app-platform/references/app-specification-reference/)
+Read digitalocean AppSpec to get better insight into the internal working of App Platform [App Spec](https://docs.digitalocean.com/products/app-platform/references/app-specification-reference/)
 # Usage
 ### DigitalOcean App Platform redeploy with same app spec.